State's new coronavirus deaths cut in half in one day to 62; cases rise by 3,573

 The mortality rate compares positive cases against deaths.

-The state's rate increased to 2.0 percent for all deaths and cases, including nonresidents, compared with 3.0 percent in the United States and 3.1 percent worldwide, which neared 956,000 deaths and neared 30.7 million cases Friday, according to Worldometers.info.
+The state's rate increased to 2.0 percent for all deaths and cases, including nonresidents, compared with 3.0 percent in the United States and 3.1 percent worldwide, which passed 961,000 deaths and neared 31.0 million cases Saturay, according to Worldometers.info.

 Palm Beach County's rate was 2.9 percent, compared with Broward at 1.8 percent and Miami-Dade with 1.8 percent.
 With much fewer deaths, the mortality rate is 3.4 percent in St. Lucie, 2.8 percent in Martin, 3.6 percent in Indian River and 1.6 percent in Okeechobee.